Musical about the queue to view Queen Elizabeth proves viral comedy hit

 A musical parody about the queue to view the late Queen Elizabeth II has gone viral online.

 Her majesty died last week, aged 96.
-Her body is now lying in state in London.
+Her body is now lying-in-state in London.
 Members of the public are queuing to pay their respects.
 They are undeterred that the line to see her stretches for several miles along the Thames and the wait time is currently around 9-10 hours.

 News broadcasts consistently feature interviews with those in the queue.
 Journalists ask mourners what the queen meant to them.